Shooting at Alabama shopping mall: Four victims in hospital

 The mall in suburban Birmingham was the site of a 2018 police shooting where an officer fatally shot a Black man with a gun after mistaking him for the gunman in an earlier shooting at the mall.

 The shooting of 21-year-old Emantic "EJ" Bradford Jr. prompted a series of protests at the mall.
-The Alabama attorney general's office cleared the officer, saying he acted "reasonably under the circumstances" in the encounter that spanned approximately five seconds.
+The Alabama attorney general's office cleared the officer, saying he acted "reasonably under the circumstances" in the encounter that spanned about five seconds.

 - AP